 Industrial hemp, on the other hand, doesn’t contain enough THC to get the user high.
 CBD oils derived from industrial hemp typically contain less than 0.3% THC and are legal in all 50 states.

 With this knowledge, you are just about ready to make your first CBD oil purchase.
 There are a few tips you should know to ensure that you get the best CBD oil for a great price.

 The CBD oil industry has grown exponentially over the past few years; this has caused a bunch of sketchy companies to pop up and try to take advantage of uninformed customers.

-Don’t let that scare you away from CBD oil.
 There are a few precautions you can take to protect yourself from these low-quality CBD oils.